 Then, there was Aunt Carol, my mother’s sister who I so sweetly looked up to.
 She was my American Dream.
 She had four kids, and her halls were filled with the most beautiful, joyous noise I ever experienced.
 I knew that’s just what I wanted.
-I would wish for three boys and one girl, just like her, never expecting that one day I’d, too, be living that same blessed life.
+I would wish for three boys and one girl, just like her.
+But I never expected that one day I’d, too, be living that same blessed life.

-Despite all their differences, my grandmother, my mother, and my aunt all played an integral part of my childhood, and would ultimately shape me into a mom who can do anything.
+Despite all their differences, my grandmother, my mother, and my aunt all played an integral part of my childhood.
+They would ultimately shape me into a mom who can do anything.